Hi! I’m Mariah. Here are a few things about me:

 Well, I completed a public health internship in Ecuador.
 I spent a month in Mexico traveling with my sisters and standing on top of ancient pyramids.
 I spent the summer in France and Spain, couch surfing and volunteering with families.
 I visited Morocco for a few weeks and fell in love with the spices, colors, and culture.
 For five months, I taught English in a village school in Ghana, where my students stole away my heart permanently.

 In the middle of 2014, I moved to Nashville to spend time with my beautiful sisters and live in community.

 While there, I worked for a street newspaper, an after school program, and volunteered as an ally for farmworkers in Florida.
 I watered a growing collection of houseplants, and nurtured my tired heart.
 I learned even more about love, play, and authentic connection.

-In the summer of 2015, I said a tearful goodbye to my latest home, packed my backpack once more, and spent a month on the West Coast traveling with a friend before flying to the other side of the country and working as a camp nurse in Maine.
+In the summer of 2015, I said a tearful goodbye to my latest home, packed my backpack once more, and spent a month on the West Coast traveling with my boyfriend before flying to the other side of the country and working as a camp nurse in Maine.

 I finished up 2015 by staying on the road, visiting Boston for the first time and traveling down the East Coast before returning to Chicago to spend some time writing my first novel.
-In December, went back to Europe and spent the holidays in France, reuniting with some of my dearest friends whom I met through Workaway.
+In December, I went back to Europe and spent the holidays in France with said boyfriend and reunited with some of my dearest friends whom I met through Workaway.

 But these are just some of the highlights.
 A lot of stuff has happened in between.
 The best part about this journey so far is that it’s mostly one of inner transformation.
 Travel is my catalyst for change, it’s what makes me feel alive, whole, complete.
 Each adventure or misadventure shapes and molds me into a version of myself I can recognize in the mirror.
 I don’t have to separate the life I’m supposed to live from the life I want to live anymore.
 I hope this for you, too.